kwellis/math_optm/README.md

 ### Dependencies

-Very few dependencies are required for this repository.
-The biggest are an updated version of scipy, numpy and matplolib.
+The major dependencies required are listed below.

 * Numpy
 * Scipy